 I think about people thinking.

-I talk to people, so that I think together with them.
+I talk to people, so that I'm thinking with them.

-Each person a new lobe of a metabrain.
+Each person a lobe in the group brain.

 Bouncing thoughts from ear-lobe to ear-lobe.